murrain/handbook/team-empowerment/laptop-procurement.md

 While in some cases we may provide used hardware for employees, we will not provide legacy (3+ year old hardware) and we seek to establish the above as our target configurations for all employees.

 Our expectation is that any difference in performance between various configurations of the new M1 machines will be negligible for most and possibly all employees.
 As a result, given that shipping delays have become extreme, we may in some cases strategically select different configurations based on availability.
-If you feel that you need a particular confugiration, or something altogether different, please discuss with your hiring manager as early as possible noting that availability and shipping estimates will need to be considered in conjunction with your planned start date.
+If you feel that you need a particular configuration, or something altogether different, please discuss with your hiring manager as early as possible noting that availability and shipping estimates will need to be considered in conjunction with your planned start date.

 Regardless of laptop screen size, all employees are eligible to purchase a desktop monitor under the Newptible Budget.
 If you have any questions or concerns reach out to your Manager or raise in #operations in Slack for discussion.